 - Transfer your vents, trim pieces, and install the hazard button trim to the dash kit just like in the video.

-- Small yellow clips: Please use the small yellow tab clips; supplied in the bundle, to attach to the four tabs on the back of our dash kit.
+- Small white clips: Please use the small white tab clips; supplied in the bundle, to attach to the four tabs on the back of our dash kit.
 They are more robust than the factory clips and hold our bundle in place better.

 - Make sure to connect the hazard button wire before installing the dash kit.